rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Less serious hardware error

-Is a "minor fault" defined according to 3.11 in EN12675.
+Is a “minor fault” defined according to 3.11 in EN12675.

 A0003